gurre/si/README.md

 [![License](http://img.shields.io/:license-MIT-blue.svg?style=flat)](LICENSE)
 [![Go Report Card](https://goreportcard.com/badge/github.com/gurre/si)](https://goreportcard.com/report/github.com/gurre/si)

 Working with sensors requires some extra thought into how you report measurements.
-This library provides a way to type several aspects of any sensor data which makes things easier down the road.
+The need for this library arised when several sensors where reporting different units which was confused or hard to distinguish in the backend.
+E.g. one sensor reporting km/h and another m/s.

 ## Installation